danielszot/teamcity-kubernetes/README.md

 Follow guidelines to install Krew: https://krew.sigs.k8s.io/docs/user-guide/setup/install/

+Then install minio operator using `krew`

+`kubectl krew install minio`

 Execute below command to initiate Minio operator in the cluster.

-`kubectl krew install minio`
+`kubectl minio init`

 Minio operator will reside in `default` namespace.
 The Tenant and all other needed objects will reside in the "minio" namespace.